What corporate never taught me: real-World lessons from entrepreneurship

 Things have shifted.

-It when you go independent, whether as a solopreneur, creator, consultant, or coachm you quickly learn that opportunities don’t come easy.
+It when you go independent, whether as an entrepreneur, solopreneur, creator, consultant, or coach, you quickly learn that opportunities don’t come easy.
 You have to build everything from scratch.

 Business.
 Sales.
 Operation.
 Product.
 Branding.
 Value.
 Credibility.
 All of it.